-Applications are invited from 01 February 2021 - closing date 02 March 2021.
+Applications are invited from 19 October2021- closing date 03 December 2021.
 Please apply through MSD DTC (DPhil in inflammatory and musculoskeletal disease).
 Colleges currently accepting OxKen students are listed at the end of this booklet.

-Shortlisted students will be invited to interview on 23 March 2021 pm (on teams).
-If successful, students will be allocated a project on the basis of their ranking during the review process.
+It is our intention to invite shortlisted students to interview on Thursday 20th January (on Teams).
+Students are welcome to jointly apply for the OxCat and OxKen training programs If successful, students will be allocated a project on the basis of their ranking during the review process.